bredeespelid/RandomWalk_FX/README.md

-# Randomwalk.M — descriptive guide
+# Randomwalk-FX

-Randomwalk.M is a lightweight analysis script that evaluates a simple random-walk forecasting model for the EUR/NOK exchange rate.
+Randomwalk-FX is a lightweight analysis script that evaluates a simple random-walk forecasting model for the EUR/NOK exchange rate.
 It is intended as a reproducible demonstration of a baseline forecasting technique and related performance metrics (RMSE, MAE, directional accuracy).

 This README explains what the script does, what inputs and outputs to expect, how to run it safely (including common SSL and interpreter issues), and how to package it for sharing on GitHub.